el-divine/simple_shell/README.md

 0x16.
 C - Simple Shell

-Team Project by Mark Elizabeth & Michael Otieno
+Team Project by Mark Elizabeth &
 17 Tasks on C - Simple Shell
 0. Betty would be proud
 mandatory